 Don’t worry, the answer is yes, you can definitely wash your cloth diapers by hand and get them clean, but of course it will take a bit of elbow grease.

-I also recommend going through and building a wash routine with the information below as well.
-Though your “washer” may be tiny, but you still need the right ratio of dirty diapers, water, and soap.
+I do recommend going through and building a wash routine.
+Though your “washer” may be tiny, you still need the right ratio of dirty diapers, water, and detergent.